leoguignard/TARDIS/README.md

   - TARDIS.py: python script to coregister two segmented embryos.

 ## Basic usage
-Each of the python scripts proposed here can be run from a terminal the following way:
+The TARDIS.py python script proposed here can be run from a terminal the following way:

 `python TARDIS.py`

-It is then prompted to provide a parameter csv file (examples provided in the folder csv-parameter-files).
+It is then prompted to provide a parameter csv file (example provided in the folder csv-parameter-files).
 The path to the parameter file should be then typed in the terminal.

 ## Dependencies
 Some dependecies are requiered: